pttn27/portfolio/pages/about.md

 Hi, I am **Nga** :wave:, <!-- **{{ site.author.name }}** -->

-I’m a Media Computer Science student, currently interning at Bosch.IO as a UX/UI Designer. <br>
+I’m a Junior Visual Designer currently working at Scout24.
-After the end of my internship, I am looking forward to start my career in UX Design in Berlin and will therefore pause my studies pursuing a master degree at TUD.

-I am open for any job inquiries in the UX/UI/Interaction Design field in the Berlin area starting November this year.
+As of right now I am creating beautiful and useful landing pages for real estate agents and companies, taking into account their needs and the target group.
+My daily tools are WordPress, Elementor, PhotoShop, and Illustrator :)

 <!--
 Through various university projects I’ve learned the basics of media design including UI and UX design but would love to get a deeper understanding of work flows and how to improve my designs. <br>